11/7/2024

 speaker

-tell you that tangible opportunities is what we can measure right now to say that are we getting the opportunity to engage in some high value activities that can drive the growth?
+I'll tell you that tangible opportunities is what we can measure right now to say that are we getting The opportunity to engage in some high value activities that could drive the growth.
 And the answer is yes.
 So, you know, some can be converted on a short term basis, but the majority are still longer term and in our focus markets.
-So yes, I think we'll see some uptick and we have some opportunities, but mostly as we get designed in a new programs and we're leveraging the full technology base and product base of the company.
-So for example, I think we've used in the past is, you know, defense.
-And if you go back to a year ago when we launched Alliant and we talked about the pillars of technology for motion, controls and power, and we said, look at the tip of the house and that's our vertical market access.
-So just recently at AUSA, you know, we came out in or marketing our company, presenting our company as Alliant Defense.
-And it really struck a chord with our customers as they, we had several meetings, many meetings, outside of our booth and inside our booth that clearly showed what value we can bring.
-And there were some ahas in that because we have a pretty unique position in offering integrated compact, lightweight solutions to the marketplace.
-So electrification, integration of solutions, as well as the lightweighting technologies drew some considerable attention and I think opened up some doors there that while some will convert it into a lower level of revenues now, the longer term opportunities was pretty, it was very significant.
+So, uh, yes, I think we'll see some optic and we have some opportunities, but mostly as we get designed in a new programs and we're leveraging the full. technology base and product base of the company.
+So, for example, I think we've used in the past is, you know, defense.
+And if you go back to a year ago when we launched Alliant and we talked about the pillars of technology for motion, controls, and power, and we said, look at the tip of the house, and that's our vertical market access.
+So, just recently at AUSA, you know, we came out and or marketing our company, presenting our company as Alliant Defense.
+And it really struck a chord with our customers as we had several meetings, many meetings outside of our booth and inside our booth that clearly showed what value we can bring.
+And there were some ahas in that because we have a pretty unique position in offering integrated, compact, lightweight solutions to the marketplace.
+So electrification, integration of solutions, as well as the lightweighting technologies drew some considerable attention and I think opened up some doors there that while some will convert into a lower level of revenues now, the longer-term opportunities was very significant.
 That's just an example of what I'm talking about.
-But this is now occurring in each operation to truly get us closer to our customers, closer to our markets.
-And I'll tell you that we're a hell of a lot more selective now than we were in the past about which opportunities we're gonna chase.
-We've learned a lot.
-And we make sure that going in, we're picking the right markets and the right customers.
-So some of that rationalization that's going on right now, I think will be healthy and good for us in the future as well.
-So that's where the excitement comes in and that's an example of
+But this is now occurring in each operation to truly get us closer to our customers, closer to our markets, And I'll tell you that we're a hell of a lot more selective now than we were in the past about which opportunities we're going to chase.
+We've learned a lot, and we make sure that going in, we're picking the right markets and the right customers.
+So some of that rationalization that's going on right now I think will be healthy and good for us in the future as well.
+So that's where the excitement comes in, and that's an example of it.

 speaker